libxml-raku/LibXML-raku/docs/Item.md

 </tbody>
 </table>

 By convention native classes in the LibXML module are not directly exposed, but have a containing class that holds the object in a `$.raw` attribute and provides an API interface for it.
 The `box` method is used to stantiate a containing object, of an appropriate class.
-The containing object will in-turn reference-count or copy the object to ensure that the underlying native object is not destroyed while it is still alive.
+The containing object will in-turn reference-count or copy the object to ensure that the underlying raw object is not destroyed while it is still alive.

-For example to box xmlElem native object:
+For example to box xmlElem raw object:

     use LibXML::Raw;
     use LibXML::Node;
     use LibXML::Element;

-    my xmlElem $native .= new: :name<Foo>;
+    my xmlElem $raw .= new: :name<Foo>;
-    say $native.type; # 1 (element)
+    say $raw.type; # 1 (element)
-    my LibXML::Element $elem .= box($native);
+    my LibXML::Element $elem .= box($raw);
-    $!native := Nil;
+    $raw := Nil;
     say $elem.Str; # <Foo/>

 A containing object of the correct type (LibXML::Element) has been created for the native object.